Advanced Study Program

 – If self-funded, provide a written statement indicating funds available for tuition, fees and living expenses, and a bank statement indicating sufficient funds.

-- Non-refundable Application Fee of $75.00 – payable to MIT Advanced Study Program
+- Non-refundable Application Fee of $75.00 – send check or money order payable to MIT Advanced Study Program

 - Copy of Permanent Resident card (for non-US citizens)